Greenstand/treetracker-decisions/0003-use-of-social-login.md

 ## Context and Problem Statement

 Keycloak is being implemented to replace the current auth system used by the admin panel, and to provide a more generalized auth system for web apps and microservices.
-Keycloak offers single sign on (SSO) integrations for accounts from other providers, most notably Google and Facebook.
-We should decide which, if any, SSO providers to allow our users to use when accessing our systems.
+Keycloak offers identity brokering and social login integrations for accounts from other providers, most notably Google and Facebook.
+We should decide which, if any, social login providers to allow our users to use when accessing our systems.

 ## Decision Drivers <!-- optional -->